giacomo-janson/idpsam/README.md

    ```bash
    pip install -e .
    ```
 5. Optional, only if you want to perform all-atom reconstruction when using the idpSAM inference script.
-Install the [cg2all package](https://github.com/huhlim/cg2all):
+Install the [cg2all package](https://github.com/huhlim/cg2all) inside the `sam` environment created above:
    ```bash
    pip install git+http://github.com/huhlim/cg2all
    ```